istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/lightstep/index.md

 server-side span of the call.
 The screenshot shows that the call took 14.60 ms.

 {{< warning >}}
-The LightStep integration does not currently capture spans generated by Istio's internal operation components such as Mixer.
+The Lightstep integration does not currently capture spans generated by Istio's internal operation components such as Mixer.
 {{< /warning >}}

 ## Trace sampling

 Istio captures traces at a configurable trace sampling percentage.
 To learn how to modify the trace sampling percentage, visit the [Distributed Tracing trace sampling section](../configurability/#trace-sampling).

-When using LightStep, we do not recommend reducing the trace sampling percentage below 100%.
+When using Lightstep, we do not recommend reducing the trace sampling percentage below 100%.
 To handle a high traffic mesh, consider scaling up the size of your satellite pool.

 ## Cleanup

-If you are not planning any follow-up tasks, remove the Bookinfo sample application and any LightStep secrets from your cluster.
+If you are not planning any follow-up tasks, remove the Bookinfo sample application and any Lightstep secrets from your cluster.

 1. To remove the Bookinfo application, refer to the [Bookinfo cleanup](/docs/examples/bookinfo/#cleanup) instructions.

-1. Remove the secret generated for LightStep:
+1. Remove the secret generated for Lightstep:

 {{< text bash >}}
 $ kubectl delete secret lightstep.cacert